wp-plugins/duplicator/readme.txt

 == Description ==

-The Duplicator plugin is designed to give Wordpress Administrators the ability to migrate a site from one location to another location in 3 easy steps (create, download, install).
+The Duplicator plugin is designed to give Wordpress Administrators the ability to migrate a site from one location to another location in 3 easy steps create, download, install.
 The plugin also serves as a simple backup utility.

 This tool is great for pulling a production site down onto your local machine for testing and validation.
 It also works great for developing locally and then pushing up to a production server.
 No need to change all your settings and re-run import/export scripts.

 If you need to clone, duplicate or template a WordPress application, then this plugin is ideal for for mass site generation.
 Niche site generation is a breeze with the Duplicator and moving your WordPress site has never been easier.
 Stay tuned for other cool features to help automate your Wordpress management.

 A quick overview:
 http://www.youtube.com/watch?v=nyHNV6D2w2c